 Your table is now loaded into your report, and you can begin building reports, or repeat the previous steps to add additional tables.
 For example, in the Columns pane, select the name column and then select the numberofemployees column.
 In the Visualizations pane, select Pie chart.
 This adds a new visualization to your report canvas.

 Special column types

-Choices are used in tables to provide a drop-down list of values to a user in apps and flows.
-When using the Power BI connector choice columns will be presented as two columns to show both the unique value, and the display value.
+Choice columns are used in tables to provide a drop-down list of items to a user to make a single selection in apps and flows.
+When using the Dataverse connector, choice columns will be presented as two columns to show both the unique value, and the display item value.

 For example, if you had a choice column on your table called

 approvalstatus, you would see two columns in Power BI:

 approvalstatus- This will show a unique integer value for each item in your choice.

 approvalstatuscan help when you apply filters so the filters will not be impacted when you make future changes to the display name.

 approvalstatusname- This will show the friendly display name of the item and is most commonly used when presenting the option in a table or chart.